Abdelrahman984/csharp-repo/OOP/README.md

 ## Some fundmentals and basics

-ctor + tabtab  => A shrotcut for the contructor
+`ctor + tabtab` => A shortcut for the constructor.

+Type (prop) and tabtab as a shortcut for setters and getters.

-When creating an object, at C# by default it has a default constructor, even if you didn't create a constructor inside the class.
+In C#, a default constructor is automatically created for an object, even if you didn't explicitly define one inside the class.